 This web page contains the logs of the second leg of a 25 day singlehanded sailing trip with S/Y Thetis in the Eastern Greek Aegean and in the Northern Dodechanese.
 This leg took 11 days and originated from Emborio, Kalymnos.
 The places visited are: Leros (Xerocambos, Vromolithos, Alindas, Partheni), Archangelos, Lipsi (Papandria, Platys Yialos) and Marathi.
-At the end of this leg Thetis was hauled out for the year at the Agmar Marine Shipyard in Partheni, Leros.
+At the end of this leg Thetis was hauled out for the year at the Agmar's (now Moor & Dock) in Partheni, Leros.

 Friday September 26, 2008, Day 15

 I ran the genset for about ¾ of an hour to replenish the batteries.
 I then checked the weather.
 Now the forecasts have been revised.
 They still predicted northerly winds but these are not to exceed 5 on the Beaufort Scale.
 I decided to follow up on my plan and sail to Xerocambos.

 I cast off at 0940.
 The wind was light 2-5 knots NE.
 We motored slowly while running the water-maker.
 After 5.9 M we arrived in Xerocambos, Leros [37° 06.5' N 26° 52.2' E] at 1100.
 There were several free mooring belonging to the Aloni restaurant and I tied Thetis to one of them.
 As the day was getting hot, I jumped in the water to cool off and then I put up the tent.

 Near Thetis was the S/Y Gordian Knot belonging to my British friends Mike and Nikola.
 They keep her in the winter in Partheni and in the summer here in Xerocambos as they now have a flat here.
 I swam ashore and inquired about them in Aloni.
 Yes, they were here but away for the morning.
 Later they came aboard Gordian Knot.
 I swam over and we had a nice chat.
 We agreed to meet tonight for dinner.
 Once more, my plans for cooking aboard had to be postponed.